Rocket Mortgage® does not currently offer financing for kit homes.

 Pros And Cons Of Kit Home Builds

-As with any other financial decision you’ll make in your life, there is no one right answer for everyone.
-A kit home may ultimately not be much cheaper if you live in a low-cost area.
-Here are some important factors to consider when deciding between different types of houses.
+As with any other financial decision, there isn’t one right answer for everyone.
+Here are some important factors to consider when deciding whether a kit home is the right type of house for you.

 Pros Of House Kits

-- Cost: Kit homes are typically cheaper than general contractor traditional home builds, for a number of reasons.
+• Lower cost: Kit homes are typically cheaper than traditional on-site home builds.

-- Rapid construction: Because every piece is pre-cut and labeled with directions on how to assemble the house, it can be built significantly more quickly and accurately.
+• Rapid construction: Because every piece is precut and labeled with directions on how to assemble the house, a kit home can be built more quickly and accurately than other house construction projects.

-- New home: Kit homes are just as durable as any other stick-built home and can easily last 50 or more years.
-Plus, you and your family get to be the first inhabitants.
+• New home construction: Kit homes are just as durable as any other stick-built home and can last up to 50 years or more.
+Plus, you and your family get to be the first inhabitants of a new kit home.

 Cons Of House Kits

-- Delivery limits: Most manufacturers have a delivery limit of 750 miles, give or take.
-If you prefer the floor plans offered at a manufacturer in Utah but you live in Texas, you’ll have to pay expensive delivery fees to receive the kit.
+• Delivery limits: Most manufacturers have a delivery limit of 750 miles, give or take.
+For example, if you prefer the floor plans offered by a manufacturer in Utah but you live in Texas, you’ll likely have to pay expensive delivery fees to receive the kit.

-- Location: Kit homes may not be cheaper than contractor-produced homes if you live in a rural or less expensive area of the country.
-If you live in a metropolitan area, a kit home will usually be cheaper.
+• Location limitations: Kit homes may not be cheaper than contractor-produced homes if you live in a rural or less expensive area of the country.
+However, if you live in a metropolitan area, a kit home will usually be cheaper than buying or building a traditional home.

-- Lack of standards: The industry is in a new boom, which means nothing has been standardized industry-wide or regulated by HUD.
+• Lack of standards: The industry is in a new boom, which means nothing has been standardized industry-wide or regulated by the U.S. Department of Housing and Urban Development (HUD).
 A full kit may include a foundation and interior design for one company, while for another, it won’t even include drywall.
-Do research before making your final decision.
+Do your research before deciding whether a kit home is right for you.

 How To Finance A Kit Home

-Getting a mortgage on a kit home is no different than building any other house.
-Most manufacturers don’t offer financing options.
-If you can’t pay cash, then you’re looking at a short-term home construction loan.
-Once your home is built, you can apply for a traditional mortgage.
+Most kit home manufacturers don’t offer financing options on their products.
+If you can’t pay for the home build in cash, then you’ll likely have to get a short-term home construction loan through a third-party lender.
+Once your home is built, you can apply to refinance your construction loan to a traditional mortgage with a lender.

 While Rocket Mortgage doesn’t offer construction financing, including kit home financing, we’re here to help you understand your options.
-It’s also important to note that we offer financing for modular homes once they’re complete.
+Keep in mind that we offer financing for modular homes once they’re complete.

 The Bottom Line

-Whether you're looking to build a new barn, garage or a tiny house of your very own, kit homes are sent ready for you to build yourself or by a contractor at a more reasonable price than building a new traditional home.
+Whether you're looking to build a new barn, garage or a tiny house of your very own, kit homes are sent ready for you to build yourself or with the help of a contractor at a more reasonable price than building a new traditional home.

-If your kit home is already built and you’re ready to convert your construction loan for a modular home to a traditional mortgage, apply online!
+If your kit home is already built and you’re ready to refinance your construction loan into a traditional mortgage, start your application online today.

 Victoria Araj